 Q5: My product does not generate RSA keys or signatures, but the FIPS module I use supports FIPS 186-2 KeyGen/SigGen.
 Do I need to switch to a new FIPS module?

 A: Maybe not.
 If the owner of the FIPS module plans to make the administrative updates to keep the module on the active list, then you will be fine.
 Ask your FIPS module vendor how they are meeting the requirements of IG G.18 (but don’t wait too long to ask the question).

 KeyPair will keep our FIPS Cert. #3220 on the active modules list — our module is ideal for vendors that use the OpenSSL FIPS Object Module but do not make use of RSA KeyGen or SigGen.
 We tested the following additional configurations with our module: Android 8.1, CentOS 6, CentOS 7, and Ubuntu 16.04 LTS.

 Q6: What do I tell my customers that are using a FIPS module that is about to be placed on the historical list?

-A: Your installed base of customers will continue to use a validated FIPS 140-2 module after January 1, 2020, so they will not need to make a change until the module is revoked (this will happen after the module’s sunset date has passed).
+A: Your installed base of customers will continue to use a validated FIPS 140-2 module after the IG G.18 transition date, so they will not need to make a change until the module is revoked (this will happen after the module’s sunset date has passed).
 New customers should not procure products with FIPS modules on the historical list.

-Keep your Sales Teams and customers happy by acting now to offer products with active FIPS 140-2 modules in 2020.
+Keep your Sales Teams and customers happy by acting soon to offer products with active FIPS 140-2 modules in 2020.

 KeyPair Consulting provides expert guidance to meet your FIPS 140 goals